 Mr Keller is a consultant eye surgeon at the Bristol Eye Hospital.
-I have worked in all areas of ophthalmology for over 16 years.
+He has worked in all areas of ophthalmology for over 16 years.
 His area of special expertise is in retinal diseases having spent over 2 years undergoing specific training (a period referred to as fellowship) at the Sydney Eye Hospital and the Bristol Eye Hospital.
 He has a special interest in patient safety and quality assurance, working as the clinical governance officer for the Eye Hospital.
 Besides the complexities and technical aspects of eye disease, he places special emphasis on a warm bedside manner and good communication with patients and relatives.
-He trained in general ophthalmology in the Midlands, the South of England and Barcelona, Spain, carrying out over 1500 major retinal operations and in excess of 1400 cataract operations.
+He trained in general ophthalmology in the Midlands, the South of England and Barcelona, Spain, carrying out over 1,800 major retinal operations and in excess of 1,500 cataract operations.
 He has specialist skills is complex cataract surgery, retinal detachment treatment, macular diseases and treatment of eye injuries.

 During your consultation you will have ample time to ask any questions and clarify any doubts you may have.
 You will have your vision tested, your pupils dilated and your eyes thoroughly examined.
 It is recommended not to drive for up to 4 hours after your pupils have been dilated as your vision will be blurry.
 Specialised tests such as optical coherence tomography may be carried out on the day.